dbgrvll/learning-journal/README.md

-## Introduction
+## dbgrvll

-I'm David Gravelle.
+I'm David Gravelle (or "dbgrvll").
 Well into my career as a technical writer, I'm learning to code.
 As you read this learning journal, please remember:
 > be kind.